deepaucksharma/newrelic-performance-schema-optimization/sql/README.md

 - `perf-schema-configuration.sql` - SQL script with manual configuration commands
 - `verification.sql` - Queries to verify the configuration is applied correctly

+**Important: target-config.yaml is authoritative; .sql scripts are for manual experiments only.** The Lambda automation and all infrastructure code reference only the YAML configuration.

 ## Target Configuration YAML

 The `target-config.yaml` file defines which Performance Schema components should be enabled and disabled.
 This file is read by the Lambda function to determine what changes to apply.